What being Filipino-American means to me

 If you want to read more about how culture shapes different parts of our lives, I discuss it my posts on how culture impacts time and how culture impacts education.

 There may be shame, unfortunately, surrounding identity as a historically marginalized group.
 As I get older, I’ve come to understand that there’s a lot to unlearn.
 With unlearning the negative behaviors, there’s a greater understanding that there is so much to be proud of.
-This is why community and a sense of belonging are so important—you’re seen, and you’re heard.
+This is why community and a sense of belonging are so important—you’re seen and heard.
 You can connect with others and reclaim your identity in a much prouder and louder way.
 (Shoutout to Gabi and her deep insights for allowing me to write this.)

 In college, that space for me was the Filipino club—shoutout to Barkada SCU.
 I remember seeing the Filipino flag at their table in Benson (iykyk), and my ears perked up.
 I knew I had found my people for the rest of college and beyond.